hypermoist/electrum-hemis/contrib/build-wine/README_windows.md

-# Running Electrum from source on Windows (development version)
+# Running Electrum-HMS from source on Windows (development version)

 ## Prerequisites